-1. Have developed a critical understanding of the way modernity, youth culture and risk have been dealt in sociology.
+1. demonstrate a critical understanding of the way modernity, youth culture and risk have been dealt in sociology.

-2. Have demonstrated an understanding of the significance of contemporary youth cultures in the global context.
+2. demonstrate an understanding of the significance of contemporary youth cultures in the global context.

-3. Have gained an improved general sociological understanding through this focused study in youth culture and risk.
+3. demonstrate an improved general sociological understanding through this focused study in youth culture and risk.

-4. Have improved general scholarly skills regarding the presentation of well-supported argument and the communication of ideas in written and verbal form.
+4. demonstrate general scholarly skills regarding the presentation of well-supported argument and the communication of ideas in written and verbal form.

 The course begins by defining key terms in the study of youth culture and risk.

 This is followed by a coverage of significant areas of contemporary research on youth: for example, youth transitions, class, gender and race issues, media tastes and consumption, youth subcultures and peer interactions.

 As new studies and theoretical innovations in the field of youth studies come into the public domain they will be integrated into course content.